tuura/plato/doc/manual.md

 Line 10

 This is the definition of inital states for the signals in this system.
-This is done by using the “`initialise`” function.
+This is done by using the `initialise` function.
 This takes a signal, and a Boolean value, and will set this signal’s initial state to 0 if the Boolean value is False, and 1 if the Boolean value is True.
 This is just one way of defining initial states.

-It is important to note that all defined concepts after Line 8 are part of “`circuit`” definition, on Line 7.
+It is important to note that all defined concepts after Line 8 are part of `circuit` definition, on Line 7.
 These user-defined concepts can be used both within other user-defined concepts, and within the circuit definition to be translated.